Rollins Pass vs. Corona Pass

 THE RAILROAD ERA

-When David H. Moffat’s railroad crossed the Continental Divide in 1904, workers built a summit station called Corona—Latin for “crown.”
+When David Halliday Moffat’s railroad crossed the Continental Divide in 1904, workers built a summit station called Corona—Latin for “crown.”
 Railroad marketing embraced the “Top of the World” slogan to sell excursion tickets, but Corona was only a stop on Rollins Pass, not the pass itself.
-Timetables, tickets, and posters listed Rollins Pass as the route over the Divide, while “Corona” referred only to the station at the crest.
+The clear majority of timetables, tickets, and posters listed Rollins Pass as the route over the Divide, while “Corona” referred only to the station at the crest.
 Mountain passes are not named for the depots that sit atop them: Fremont Pass, not Climax; La Veta Pass, not Fir; Rollins Pass, not Corona.

 MODERN CONFUSION